 In this case, consolidating student loans into a mortgage would mean savings in interest payments.
-However, it is important to note that those low mortgage averages are only available to those who are financially secure, have stellar credit, and have demonstrated an ability to pay off debt consistently.
+However, it is important to note that those low mortgage rates are only available to those who are financially secure, have stellar credit, and have demonstrated an ability to pay off debt consistently.

 Con: Pay More Interest Over Time